aoapc-book/aoapc-bac2nd/ch1/readme.md

-﻿&lt;&lt;Contest of Algrithm Clasic Introduction>> 2nd Edition sample codes
+﻿&lt;&lt;BeginningAlgorithmContests>> 2nd Edition sample codes
 ============
+PS:All the codes can be compiled through C99 or C++, in order to agree with chapters afterwards, postfix is all made cpp.

 shuishiyuan